osa-computer-society/osa-epic-cool-thing/README.md

 Please follow the [Gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) when creating branches and pull requests.

 To suggest a new feature, go to the [`Issues` tab](https://github.com/osa-computer-society/osa-epic-cool-thing/issues) and open a new issue.

+## Contributing

+Please write scripts using `GDScript`.

+Most importantly, have fun!